 Key Updates

-The following changes apply to all SHBP-LG prescription plans (except the HD High Plan which was not referenced in the resolution) and only to active employees.
+The following changes apply to all State and SHBP-LG prescription plans, including MMRx and with the exception of the HD High Plan which was not referenced in the resolution.
+It is also important to note that these changes only apply to active employees.
 There were no changes to the early retirees or Medicare-eligible retirees.

 Effective November 1, 2025, non-diabetic GLP-1 drugs prescribed for weight loss will carry a $45 copay per 30-day supply until the State implements a lifestyle management program.
 Once the program is active, members who participate will continue paying the $45 copay, while those who do not participate in a lifestyle management program will see their copay rise to $125 per 30-day supply.